Headgear: Turbans

 Turbans are headgear, mostly for males, made up from a single piece of cloth which is wrapped around the head in a wide variety of styles.
 Turban is the best known word in English for a large category of headgear and general head wraps traditionally worn in many parts of the world.
 All over the world Sikhs wear a turban as religious headgear.

 Turbans for women are a popular choice during chemotherapy treatment as an alternative to wigs, hats, headscarves and headbands.
 Sikh women also wear turbans as a religious practice.
 Turbans for women made in natural fabrics are both comfortable and functional.
 The Breast Cancer Care booklet, Breast Cancer and Hair Loss, suggests: "You may want to wear a soft hat or turban in bed to collect loose hairs."

 Veils and head wraps

 A veil is a piece of sheer fabric that covers all or part of the face.
 For centuries women covered their hair, neck, ears, chin, and parts of the face with fabric.
 Each culture created elaborate head wraps for women and men using a shawl, headscarf, kerchief or veil.
 Very elaborate veiling practices are common in Islam, Africa and Eastern Europe.
-Women who don't cover their head on a regular basis, often use a veil in traditional wedding and funeral ceremonies.
+Women who do not cover their head on a regular basis, often use a veil in traditional wedding and funeral ceremonies.